eugene-bk-eng/SimpleMemoryManager/README.md

 https://en.wikipedia.org/wiki/Buddy_memory_allocation

 Modified buddy algorithm is used in Linux Kernel and few commercial products.
-It is not as advanced as Java GC collector and requires manual deallocation. https://www.kernel.org/doc/gorman/html/understand/understand009.html
+It is not an advanced collector and requires manual deallocation.

+https://www.kernel.org/doc/gorman/html/understand/understand009.html

-Package provides two concrete implementations; an on-heap algorithm backed by byte array and off JVM heap.
+Package provides two implementations; an on-heap algorithm backed by byte[] and off JVM heap.

 Deallocation is explicit.
 Memory defragmentation is invoked manually.
 There is no daemon thread to combine freed memory blocks.